-Mission Nuestra Señora del Espíritu Santo de Zúñiga, also known as Aranama Mission or Mission La Bahia, was a Catholic mission established by the Spanish in 1722.
+Mission Nuestra Señora del Espíritu Santo de Zúñiga, also known as Aranama Mission or Mission La Bahia, is a Catholic mission established by the Spanish in 1722 near Goliad, Texas.

-This time, the Franciscan priests worked to convert the Tamique and Aranama Indians in Mission Valley.
-Dams and stone acequias were built to carry water from the river to the mission.
-A ranching outpost was also built of mortar and stone at Tonkawa Bank, on the river about 12 miles below.
-A presidio was also built.
-The establishment prospered for 26 years, producing enough grain and hay to trade with other Spanish settlements.
-It was at this time that the foundation for cattle and horse ranching started.
+As a result, the mission was moved in 1726 near present-day Victoria, Texas, where the Tamique and Aranama peoples lived.
+Here, dams and stone acequias were built to carry water from the Guadelupe River to the mission and a presidio was constructed.
+A ranching outpost was also built of mortar and stone at Tonkawa Bank, on the river about 12 miles below the mission.
+Producing enough grain and hay to trade with other Spanish settlements, this site lasted for 26 years.
 Although prosperous, Spanish officials recommended moving the mission to secure the area between Bexar and East Texas from the encroachment of the French and English.

 With most Indians having already left, the premium lands of the mission were acquired by the local Mexican and American colonists.
 The mission itself became part of the City of Goliad and the old mission’s stones were allowed to be removed and used for local construction.
 The city leased the site between 1848 and 1856, first for a Baptist school and then a Presbyterian school, but the building gradually fell into ruin.